-17.3 Holding the Saw
+16.3 Holding the Chain Saw

-There are two ways of holding the saw when starting.
+There are two methods of starting the saw.

-17.3.1 On the ground
+16.3.1 On the ground

 - Place your saw on the ground.
-Make sure you have a firm footing - check that the chain is not touching any object or the ground. - ► Hold the saw firmly on the ground with your left hand on the front handle your thumb should be under the handle. - Put your right foot into the rear handle or your right heel on the rear hand guard and press down.
+Make sure you have a firm footing - check that the chain is not touching any object or the ground. - ► Hold the saw firmly on the ground with your left hand on the front handle your thumb should be under the handle. - ► place your right foot through the rear handle

-17.3.2 Between knees or thighs
+16.3.2 Between knees

-- Hold the rear handle tightly between your legs, just above the knees. - ► Hold the front handle firmly with your left hand your thumb should be under the handle.
+- clamp the rear handle between the knees or thighs - ► Hold the front handle firmly with your left hand your thumb should be under the handle.

-17.4 Cranking
+16.4 Actuating

-► Pull the starter grip slowly with your right hand until you feel it engage - and then give it a brisk strong pull and push down the front handle at the same time.
+Pull the starter grip slowly with your right hand until you feel it engage - and then give it a brisk strong pull and push down the front handle at the same time.
 Do not pull out the starter rope to full length - it might otherwise break.
 Do not let the starter grip snap back.
 Guide it slowly back into the housing so that the starter rope can rewind properly.

-Machines without additional manual fuel pump: If the engine is new or after a long out-of-service period or if the tank has been run dry (engine stops), it may be necessary to pull the starter rope several times to prime the fuel system.
+Machines without additional manual fuel pump: If the engine is new or after a long out-of-service period, it may be necessary to pull the starter rope several times to prime the fuel system.

-17.5 Starting the Saw
+16.5 Starting the Chainsaw